 One of the best ways to build upon the rich protein of your bone broths and stocks is to include vegetables and pulses like lentils into the soup pot.
 Where bone broth brings protein to the table, pulses and vegetables will bring minerals and loads of flavor, too.
 You can see all Nourished Kitchen's soup recipes here, or take a look at some of our favorites below.

 Salmon Chowder combines wild-caught salmon with creamy potatoes and fresh dill for a gorgeous, simple dinner.

-Scotch Broth is a humble, but gorgeous blend of slowly simmered lamb shank and split pease with kale.
+Scotch Broth is a gorgeous blend of slowly simmered lamb shank and split peas with kale.
 And it's deeply satisfying.